-USS ANZIO is the 22nd cruiser in the TICONDEROGA class and the second ship in the US Navy to bear the name.
+USS ANZIO was the 22nd TICONDEROGA - class guided missile cruiser and the second ship in the US Navy to bear the name.
+ANZIO held a decommissioning ceremony at her homeport of Norfolk, Va., on September 22, 2022, and was officially decommissioned on September 30, 2022.

 |General Characteristics:||Awarded: April 16, 1987|